By Amy Cutmore

 Is a white kitchen a good idea?

-'There are lots of reasons why white kitchens are so popular,' says Daniel Bowler, Director of Eggersmann UK.
+'There are lots of reasons why white kitchens are so popular,' says Daniel Bowler, Director of Eggersmann.
 'They are sleek and modern and perhaps the best thing is that white is a timeless color that won’t date or go out of fashion.'

 'Opting for white furniture also presents a blank canvas for elsewhere in the kitchen, enabling pops of color to be added, perhaps for a backsplash or accessories and making it easy to incorporate a mix of materials.'